Saturday Shoots

 This target will be attached onto one of the standard targets during the event.
 You are responsible for your own target and to ensure it is signed by the range officer.

-(It is advisable that occasional sport shooters also build a record of their sport shooting activity, it helps with your motivation when applying for another firearm licence.)
+(It is advisable that occasional sport shooters also build a record of their regular sport shooting activity, it helps with your motivation when applying for another firearm licence.)

 Range register: